LennyPhoenix/GCSE-CS-NEA/README.md

 - Space
   - Really just needs to be a set of AABBs.
   - When optimising, maybe turn this into a spatial hash or BB tree.

-## Progress

-> It should be noted that this is not meant to be a hard list for what I will work on, I will likely change the order and add more sub-tasks as I go.

-- [X] Project setup, get a decent dev environment.
-- [X] Application with Window, Batches and Events.
-- [ ] Game class with Camera and Player movement.
-  - [X] Game Manager
-  - [X] Physics system
-    - [X] AABBs
-    - [X] Physics Bodies
-    - [ ] Documentation
-  - [ ] Player movement
-  - [ ] Camera system
-- [ ] Networking and player syncing.
-- [ ] Combat and player UI.
-- [ ] Dungeon generation.
-- [ ] Enemies.
-- [ ] Player classes and different weapons.
-- [ ] Chest rooms and combat rooms.
-- [ ] Exit room.
-- [ ] Main menu and UI.